emfoundation/emf-web-dev-task/README.md

 The goal is for us to assess your approach to solution design, as well as to understand where you are at with your coding skills.

-The task should take 1-3 hours, and should be completed using React.
+The task should take 1-3 hours, and **should be completed using React**.
 If you have any questions, please do ask, and if you find the task taking significantly longer, please submit what you have - we are not looking for perfection!

 ## Setup 🤖
 You can use this repository as a basis for completing the task, however, first you will need to create a copy of it, so that you can push your changes to it: